We are no longer updating our Covid-19 hub regularly. That includes this page. Follow the link below for the latest.

 International data shows that men make up the majority of deaths in most countries.
 The UK's death rate is higher than most comparable countries.

-England has fifth highest number of deaths behind the USA, Brazil, India and Mexico - all far bigger countries while the UK death rate (deaths per million of population) is the third highest (only Slovenia and Belgium which are far smaller countries have higher rates).
+England has sixth highest number of deaths behind the USA, Brazil, India, Peru and Mexico - all far bigger countries - while the UK death rate (deaths per million of population) is one of the highest (only Italy and Belgium among comparable countries have worse rates).

 For practical and political reasons, there is probably widespread under-reporting of Covid-19 deaths across the world including in the UK where the Office of National Statistics figures show more deaths than the government's official daily figures.
 Whatever way you look at it, it is hard to spin the international data in a way that suggests the UK has handled the pandemic well (although it is fair to say that former US president Donald Trump and Jair Bolsonaro of Brazil have handled it worse).

 The second data set, provided by statista.com focuses on death rates (deaths per million of population) which enables better comparison between countries than raw numbers.

 It’s tough for men to ask for help but if you don’t ask when you need it, things generally only get worse.
 Especially during a major pandemic like Covid-19.
 So we’re asking.

 Men appear more likely to get Covid-19 and far, far more likely to die from it.
 The Men's Health Forum are working hard pushing for more action on this from government, from health professionals and from all of us.
 Why are men more affected and what can we do about it?
 We need the data.
 We need the research.
 We need the action.
 Currently we're the only UK charity doing this - please help us.

 Here’s our fund-raising page - please chip in if you can.